Updated: Mar 13

-The marketplace having encountered a seismic shift in unprecedented social dislocation, that has given rise to sweeping fiscal reforms aimed firstly at stabilizing the massive social fallout we are currently witnessing and secondly, averting major economic fallout will not be enough.
+Sweeping fiscal reforms aimed firstly at stabilizing the massive social fallout we are currently witnessing and secondly, averting major economic fallout, will not be enough to address the seismic shift of unprecedented social dislocation, being experienced.
 This of necessity must be augmented by a global review of pricing across all sectors to further alleviate the “fear of survival” while creating an environment that stimulates opportunity for the fastest route to economic stabilization and growth.

 Clearly, the global workforce has been significantly undermined and with it, the capacity to spend at pre COVID 19 levels on goods and services.
 This in effect is a clear early indicator that business recovery will hinge not only on the stimulus packages being rolled out by governments around the world, but as well on a wide ranging review of pricing for goods and services.

 Governments who have already responded, including that of my island nation Barbados, must be commended for swiftly pointing resources towards social recovery.
-This is applaudable and will set the stage for significant address of this “health crisis that has given rise to what I described as a social recession with severe economic and financial implications” in an earlier article.
+This is must be applauded as it will sets the stage for significant address of this “health crisis that has given rise to what I described as a social recession with severe economic and financial implications” in an earlier article.

 Among the several benefits to be derived (and there are quite a few) are:

-- The aversion of millions from slipping into and remaining in poverty for extended periods.
+- The reduction of several million people from slipping into and remaining in poverty for extended periods;

-- General reduction in the cost of living for millions who pre COVID 19 struggled to survive in an environment where price increases were occurring at a faster rate than salary growth.
+- General reduction in the cost of living for millions who prior to COVID-19, struggled to survive in an environment where price increases were occurring at a faster rate than salary growth;

-- Reduction and better management of crimes that find birth in desperation, hunger and the need to survive
+- Reduction and better management of criminal activity that's born out of desperation, hunger and the need to survive;

 - The instilling of confidence in upcoming generations of a future that is economically secure with prospects for accomplishing their goals and financial dreams.